The best hotels in Key West

 Bahia Honda State Park is 37 miles up the Overseas Highway and worth a half-day if you have a car or rent one for the day.
 The beach there is legitimately better than anything in Key West proper.
 Closer in, Fort Zachary Taylor Beach on the southwest tip of the island is the best swimming beach on the island itself.
 10 minutes by bike from most Old Town hotels.

-Key West's best neighborhoods
+Key West's best hotel regions

 Old Town is where you want to be.
 It puts you within walking distance of Duval Street, Mallory Square, and the best restaurants on the island.
 If Old Town prices are out of reach, Midtown is a solid backup. quieter, cheaper, and still bikeable to everything.